Sparse Principal Component Analysis via Variable Projection: Fast Algorithms for Sparse PCA

 where $\mathbf{\Omega} \in \mathbb{R}^{p\times l}$ is a randomly generated test matrix~\cite{halko2011finding}.
 Next, an orthonormal basis matrix is obtained by computing the QR-decomposition of the samples matrix $\mathbf{Y}=\mathbf{Q}\mathbf{R}$.
 Finally, the sketch is formed by projecting the input matrix to the range of $\mathbf{Y}$, which is low-dimensional:

+We perform the projection step only once in order to initialize the (randomized) SPCA algorithm.
+In other words, this approach can be viewed as a pre-conditioning step, which is especially useful if the data matrix $\mathbf{X}$ is too big to fit into fast memory.
 This approach is suitable for input matrices with low-rank structure.
 The computational advantage becomes significant when the intrinsic rank of the data is relatively small compared to the dimension of the ambient measurement space.
 The quality of the sketch can be improved by computing additional power iterations~\cite{halko2011finding,erichson2016randomized}, especially if the singular value spectrum of $\mathbf{X}$ is only slowly decaying.
-We suggest computing at least two power iterations by default.
+We recommend computing at least two power iterations by default.
+We refer the reader to seminal work by Halko et al.~\cite{halko2011finding}, for many more details on the randomized framework and a rigorous analysis of its performance for low-rank approximations.